-If the first 3 days of the retreat felt like weeks, then the last 7 felt like hours.
+If the first three days of the retreat felt like weeks, then the last seven felt like hours.

-Time flew by so fast and before I knew it, it was picking up my things and making my donation.
+Time flew by so fast and before I knew it, I was picking up my things and making my donation.

 Doing a meditation stay in Myanmar is free.
 Everything works through volunteering and donations.
 Though never spoken of, I knew that it was expected of me to donate something.
 It can be things like pens, shirts, USB cards, or other utilities.
 Or it can be money.

-Leaving the meditation center with nostalgia and a promise to myself to return.
-That is still my ambition.
+I left the meditation center with nostalgia and a promise to myself to return.
+Today, I still have that ambition.

-Doing a Vipassana meditation course is not a magic trick.
-It also requires continuous practice.
-Otherwise, we simply fall straight back into our old habits and routines.
+Doing a Vipassana meditation retreat in Myanmar is not a magic trick.
+It requires continuous practice, dedication, and hard work.
+Otherwise, we fall straight back into our old habits and routines.

 I still have occasional struggles in terms of stress and at times insomnia – but it is almost nothing compared to before!

-The set of tools I learned during those 10 days in Myanmar, has helped me cope with my headspace and emotions tremendously.
-It has been the biggest gift to become aware of my mind, and at the same time, know the secrets behind it.
+The tools I learned during those ten days in Myanmar have improved my life and state of mind tremendously.
+It has been my biggest gift to become aware of my mind and understand how it works.

-When the body is relaxed, it is easy to prolong the focus on the breath.
+When you relax the body, it is easy to prolong the focus on the breath.
 The longer the attention remains focused on the movement of inhalation and exhalation, the lower the respiratory rate tends to become.
 This increases bodily relaxation and the immersion of concentration.

 This positive self-reinforcing circle is relatively easy to get into when concentration gains ground.
 The purpose, however, is not the relaxation of the body.
 Relaxation is only a side benefit of the real purpose, which to begin with is the mind’s ability to immerse itself in concentrated focus.

-The ability to purposefully focus and re-focus attention on an object is a valuable resource in all contexts of life.
 It is, for example, the prerequisite for all learning.
-There is hardly any situation in our lives where it is not appropriate to be able to stay focused on an object for a long time at time in accordance with our intention.
+There is hardly any situation in our lives where it is not appropriate to be able to stay focused on an object for a long time at a time in accordance with our intention.

-Vipassana, which in Pali means to see-with-clarity, encompasses this alternation between closed attention focused on the breath and open attention focused on the flow of the thoughts, feelings, and sensations of everyday consciousness.
+Vipassana, which in Pali means to see with clarity, encompasses this alternation between closed attention focused on the breath and open attention focused on the flow of everyday consciousness’s thoughts, feelings, and sensations.

 In Vipassana, therefore, we begin to understand everyday consciousness in a different and deeper way than that which the non-meditating everyday consciousness does.
 We meditate in all body positions, in all situations.
 When we sit, when we walk, when we eat, and in other contexts.